Gianna Kneepkens: Senior season

 On May 1, 2025, Kneepkens announced she would transfer to UCLA for her final year of eligibility.
-Prior to the season, she as named to the preseason watchlist for the 2026 Naismith Trophy College Women's Player of the Year and the Ann Meyers Drysdale Award.
+Prior to the season, she was named to the preseason watchlist for the 2026 Naismith Trophy College Women's Player of the Year and the Ann Meyers Drysdale Award.
 She made her debut for UCLA on November 3, 2025 in a win over San Diego State University.